 About the Kinesiology Bachelor’s Program

 Students majoring in kinesiology study the foundations of human movement and physical activity.
-Students complete courses in biomechanics, exercise physiology, sport and exercise psychology, science and practice of strength training, anatomical kinesiology, physiological application of nutrition to exercise and physical activity, exercise testing and prescription, motor development or motor learning, applied exercise physiology, management of kinesiology programs, and six hours from a list of courses.
+Students complete courses in biomechanics, exercise physiology, sport and exercise psychology, anatomical kinesiology, physiological application of nutrition to exercise and physical activity, exercise testing and prescription, motor development or motor learning, applied exercise physiology, advanced strength and conditioning, and nine hours from a list of courses.
 Students pursuing entry into allied health programs (i.e., physical therapy, occupational therapy, medical school, and athletic training) often choose this degree.
 A 2.5 GPA is required for acceptance into and continued enrollment in courses in the kinesiology degree.
-For any student entering in Fall 2016 or later, a GPA of 2.5 is required for graduation with this major.
-A minor of 18 minimum hours is required for kinesiology majors.
+After declaration of an initial major and enrollment in TTU classes, to change majors into kinesiology, a continuing student must have completed 12 TTU credit hours with a GPA of at least 2.5.
+For any student entering in fall 2016 or later, a GPA of 2.5 is required for graduation in this major.
+An 18-hour minor is required for kinesiology majors.

 Communication Literacy Requirement.
-Students attending Texas Tech University for the first time in the Fall 2017 term or later will complete a Communication Literacy requirement in their program(s) of study.
-Texas Tech University’s transition from the Writing Intensive requirement to the Communication Literacy requirement signals the university’s awareness that in addition to the fundamental role that writing plays in enabling students to explore, develop, focus, and organize a message, other types of communication must also be taught as appropriate for a student’s discipline.
-Throughout each program of study students must be given ample opportunity to develop their skills in forms of communication central to that program.
 In the Department of Kinesiology and Sport Management, kinesiology majors preparing for working with people in a variety of exercise, fitness, and healthcare careers must be effective communicators.
 The communication literacy plan measures verbal, written, analytical, and interpersonal communication skills in the assessment, promotion, and management of physical activity and nutrition.
-Courses in the communication literacy plan for kinesiology majors are KIN 3347 , KIN 3368 , KIN 4368 , and KIN 4372 .
+Courses in the communication literacy plan for kinesiology majors are KIN 3347 , KIN 3368 , and KIN 3306 .

 Total Hours: 120

-The above curriculum model is a suggested set of courses/hours to complete the degree in four years.
+The above curriculum model includes all of the courses/hours to complete the degree in four years.
 The program requires 120 hours for graduation.

 A minor of 18 minimum hours is required.